 Numerous industry-specific and job function surveys are published annually with data from for-profit and nonprofit organizations that vary in size from extremely small to extremely large.
 There are three (3) sections of data provided (when possible) on each benchmark job.
 The first shows data extracted from ERI's Public Database.
 The second section of data comes directly from the ERI Assessor Database.
 The third section is data reported for the current year in our Survey Participant Database.

-ERI reports three sections of data with their own sources:
+ERI reports three sections of data, each with their own sources:

 For more information, please refer to the survey methodology.

 For the most accurate, up-to-date salary information by position, industry, employer size, and location, we direct HR Professionals to ERI Economic Research Institute Assessor Series applications.

 Compensation reports are released in early July with a data effective date of March 31.
 The Benefits Benchmarking Survey is released in early April with a data effective date of January 1.

 ERI Salary Surveys are traditional compensation surveys; they are not "analyses" like those provided to ERI's Assessor Series subscribers.
 ERI Salary Surveys display employer-provided survey participant data, plus data from two additional sources: public databases and ERI's Assessor Series database.
 These are reports of actual data points collected via survey participation and calculations of simple averages, percentiles, counts, and rates of error.
 No attempt is made to alter the survey participant data reported other than to normalize collected compensation amounts to a common date and to remove outliers.

 The Total Direct Annual Compensation is the sum of Annual Salary and Incentive/Variable Pay.

 Annual salaries are gross base pay, and are exclusive of premium, incentive, or variable pay.

 Incentive/variable pay includes annual bonuses, commissions, and rewards from variable pay plans.